This article is to give you 13 caravan storage ideas.

 Sure you can’t stack your dishes a mile high with these things

-Roll up dish drink racks take up next to no space.
+These roll up dish drink racks from eBay take up next to no space.

 6. Use your oven and microwave as storage